apache/druid/docs/api-reference/dynamic-configuration-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints for retrieving and managing dynamic configurations of the Coordinator and Overlord.
+This document describes the API endpoints to retrieve and manage the dynamic configurations for the [Coordinator](../configuration/index.html#overlord-dynamic-configuration) and [Overlord](..//configuration/index.html#dynamic-configuration) in Apache Druid.

 ## Coordinator dynamic configuration